nicolasromer/memory-game/README.md

 ## To Run server
-*n.b: developed with node 10 and only tested on Chrome* *I'm pretty sure chrome is required*
+*n.b: developed with node 10 and only tested on Chrome* *, I'm pretty sure chrome is required*
 - clone the repo and `cd` into the root
 - run `npm install`
 - run `npm run start`